Gandala, Odisha

 Gandala is a small village located on the eastern coastline of Ganjam District in the Indian state of Odisha.
-Gandala is a panchayat under the block of Hinjilicut near to Berhampur City. the majority of people Gandala are dependent on farming.
+Gandala is a panchayat under the block of Hinjilicut near to Berhampur City.
+The majority of the village population is dependent on farming.
 Gandala has an average elevation of 28 m.

 Demographics

 According to a 2013 report on world Gazetter India census, Gandala-Belagan had a population of 8389 which is more than Gopalpur port town.
 Gandala is a Panchayat (with one village) & Belagan also a Panchayat (with one village).
 Both the villages are merged about 30 years back like Hinjili and katu.